-How U.S. Real Estate Investors Can Reduce Their Taxes Thru the New Tax Reform
+How U.S. Real Estate Investors And Business Owners Can Reduce Their Taxes Thru the New Tax Reform

 The Trump tax reform or the Tax Cuts Jobs Act (TCJA) created a new 20% business income deduction thru the 199A deduction section of the internal revenue code or IRC.
 The 20% business income deduction applies to pass-thru companies such as Partnerships, LLCs and S Corps.